keanu-a/easy-tagalog-frontend/README.md

 ## What I Learned

-- How to build a complex full-stack app
-- Dockerizing the backend
-- Integrating AWS into the backend
+- Determining trade-offs of swithcing to React.js to Next.js (SSR, Build optimization, SEO)
+- Creating custom hooks
-- Determining trade-offs like switching from MERN stack to Next + Spring Boot
+- Using Next.js api as a proxy to my Spring Boot backend

 ---